 While on the delete section of the schedule, you can delete one or more rows of dates or days of the week by clicking on the Delete button next to the said date or row.
 This means you do not need to permanently delete a schedule if you only wanted to remove a day or date.

 GonnaOrder will not allow you to remove schedules that are currently associated with store categories or store items.
 You must remove all associations or an error will occur when deleting.

-To create this type of schedule, choose the Add Dates button in the schedule creation page.
+To create this type of schedule, choose the Add Dates button on the schedule creation page.

-Provide the date for which the schedule applies, the start and end times and indicate whether you want to show/include or hide or exclude items associated with this schedule on the menu.
-Once you are sure you have the right dates and time, click save so your changes can take effect in the store.
+Provide the date for which the schedule applies, the start and end times, and indicate whether you want to show/include or hide or exclude items associated with this schedule on the menu.
+Once you are sure you have the right dates and times, click save so your changes can take effect in the store.